-The Department of Justice’s move to reclassify marijuana as a less dangerous drug, on which it began formal proceedings on May 16, won’t legalize state-level adult-use and medical marijuana unless it’s produced, sold, and used within the regulations of the Controlled Substances Act.
-Banks and other ...
+The Department of Justice’s move to reclassify marijuana as a less dangerous drug, on which it began formal proceedings on May 16, won’t legalize state-level adult-use and medical marijuana unless it’s produced, sold, and used within the regulations of the Controlled Substances Act. ...

 Ohio’s Dual-Use Marijuana License Applications Available June 7